-On the 3rd Friday of each month galleries across Salt Lake will be open for the Gallery Stroll.
+On the 3rd Friday of each month, galleries across Salt Lake will be open for the Gallery Stroll.
 A chance for the public to meet artists and browse the exciting and thriving visual arts market in Salt Lake City.
-The event, as always, is FREE.

-Held the second Saturday of each month from 2 to 4 pm, Family Art Saturday invites children aged 5-12 and their adult companions to explore Art Center exhibitions and participate together in hands-on art making activities led by a trained educator.
+Family Art Saturday invites children aged 5-12 and their adult companions to explore Art Center exhibitions and participate in hands-on art-making activities led by a trained educator.
 Projects are suitable for a wide variety of ages and abilities.
-They often host a yearly Valentine Activity.
-FREE.
+They often host a yearly Valentine’s Activity.